 - Conduct research and write dissertation.
 Format must follow the Electronic Thesis and Dissertation Guide on the Graduate School's web page.

 - You must be registered for the term in which you defend your dissertation AND the term in which you graduate (if different from the term you intend to defend).
-If you do not register by the first day of classes you may not make it onto the graduation list (see Calendar for registration dates) The only exception to this is that students who have completed all requirements for the degree, including successful dissertation defense and submitting the final electronic dissertation to the Graduate School with the "Electronic Thesis/Dissertation Final Approval Form", and who have secured a certificate of completion from the Graduate School by the end of the semester preceding the semester in which they intend to graduate do not have to be registered during the semester in which they graduate.
-If you think this applies to you, contact Clint Lovelace in the Graduate School (email@example.com, (334) 844-4700) during the semester before the semester in which you intend to graduate to make sure this is the case.
+If you do not register by the first day of classes you may not make it onto the graduation list (see Calendar for registration dates).
+The only exception to this is that students who have completed all requirements for the degree (including successful dissertation defense, committee approval of the Doctoral Final Exam report worfklow [step 12 below], and submitting the final electronic dissertation to the Graduate School), and who have secured a certificate of completion from the Graduate School by the end of the semester preceding the semester in which they intend to graduate, do not have to be registered during the semester in which they graduate.
+If you think this applies to you, contact your adviser in the Graduate School (334) 844-4700) during the semester before the semester in which you intend to graduate to make sure this is the case.

-- Give a copy of your dissertation draft to your committee members four weeks prior to the Dissertation First Draft Approval Form deadline (see Calendar* for dates).
+- Give a copy of your dissertation draft to your committee members four weeks prior to the Dissertation First Draft Approval Form deadline (see Calendar* for dates) (CaBS students should include with each committee member's draft a copy of the CaBS Dissertation Rubric).
 This is a suggested deadline.
 In practice, the timing of your committee's receipt of the draft in relation to the date of submission of the draft to the Graduate School (#8 below) is a detail you will need to work out with your major professor and committee.

 - Revise Dissertation into final form incorporating feedback from outside reader and GS.